dracory/test/README.md

 - `CreateTestTable()`: Creates test tables in the database
 - `DropTestTable()`: Drops test tables from the database

+> **Note:** `NewTestDB` requires the selected SQL driver to be registered.
+When using the default SQLite configuration, add a blank import for a compatible SQLite driver (for example, `_ "github.com/glebarez/sqlite"`) in your test code or main package.

 ### Test HTTP

 The `test_http.go` file provides utilities for testing HTTP endpoints: